-This document summarizes an interview of Fred Poses by Mick Holly trying to understand why the Allied Signal Six Sigma deployment was so successful.
+This document summarizes an interview of Fred Poses by SBTI trying to understand why the Allied Signal Six Sigma deployment was so successful.

 Can you summarize the key factors that contributed to the results you accomplished with your Six Sigma program?

 Five major themes to success of the Six Sigma program that drove 6% YOY productivity:

 - Leadership Matters: If the senior leadership doesn’t believe this is the way to build a better company throughout the company this won’t work.

 - Expectations Matter: If leadership and the teams don’t have high expectations of the outcomes then the outcomes won’t matter.

 - The Right Projects Matter: Projects should be selected on the basis they make a meaningful difference to the performance of the company.

 - The Right Teams: Complex challenges require cross functional (AKA cross silo) teams.

 - Recognition Matters: When teams do great things they should be recognized and encouraged to continue to use the same things that drove that performance to other areas.
 I use recognition and not reward.
 The difference between small money and big money.
 Reward is meaningful money.
 Recognition means leadership shows up and thanks them, gives them a tee shirt – “worth a million bucks”.